imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 13\.
 Scope and hoisting

-**Question:** What will you see in the console for the following example?
+**问题:** What will you see in the console for the following example?

     var a = 1;
     function b() {